 #3 Boating Tips For You and Your Dog

-Now that you and your first furry mate have arrived at the destination, the first thing you should do is to put your dog in their life jacket.
-As was previously mentioned, a life jacket is essential for all dogs, regardless of their swimming skills.
+Now that you and your first furry mate have arrived at the destination, the first thing you should do is put your dog in its life jacket.
+As was previously mentioned, when fishing with dogs, a life jacket is essential for all dogs, regardless of their swimming skills.

-The next thing you should do is to prevent your dog from drinking water from the sea or lake.
+The next thing you should do when fishing with dogs is to prevent your dog from drinking water from the sea or lake.
 Freshwater lakes contain dangerous organisms that can cause health complications.
 So, to prevent this from taking place, make sure your dog is hydrated before riding the boat.

 Lastly, to keep your dog from going overboard, make sure always to keep them on a leash.
-If your boat has an outboard motor and your dog fell into the water, make sure to turn off the engine as soon as possible.
+If your boat has an outboard motor and your dog falls into the water, turn off the engine as soon as possible.

 #4 Fishing Tips When Boating With Your Dog

-If you are fishing on a populated shore, consider putting your dog on a leash and attaching it to something sturdy, like a tree.
+If fishing on a populated shore, consider putting your dog on a leash and attaching it to something sturdy, like a tree.
 This will keep your dog from getting wild in the waters and with strangers.

 On the other hand, if you are fishing in a remote area with a highly obedient furry friend by your side, let the leash off and let them bask in a total fishing experience.
 You can strike a perfect balance between successful fishing and keeping an eye on your pet with a fish finder, a gadget that will help you make the best out of your fishing adventure.

 Additionally, if you want to have a safe fishing trip, you should store your hooks, lures, and baits securely in your tackle box.
 Here are some additional precautionary steps you may want to take to secure a safe fishing trip with your dog:

-- Don’t let your dog go near your lure or live baits.
+- Don’t let your dog go near your lure or live bait.
 Properly dispose of unused equipment.